lsst-sqre/phalanx/docs/admin/troubleshooting.rst

 Troubleshooting the Rubin Science Platform
 ##########################################

-Intended audience: Anyone who is administering an installation of the Rubin Science Platform.
+Intended audience: Anyone who is administering a Rubin Science Platform environment.

 Sometimes things break, and we are assembling the most common failure scenarios, and their fixes, in this document.

 PostgreSQL cannot mount its persistent volume
 =============================================

-**Symptoms:** When restarted, the ``postgres`` service pod fails to start because it cannot mount its persistent volume.
+**Symptoms:** When restarted, the ``postgres`` application pod fails to start because it cannot mount its persistent volume.
 If the pod is already running, it gets I/O errors from its database, hangs, or otherwise shows signs of storage problems.

 **Cause:** The ``postgres`` deployment requests a ``PersistentVolume`` via a ``PersistentVolumeClaim``.